 Yet in many organisations, customer voice is still treated as reputation management rather than a commercial input.

-In this Quickfire, Birdeye examines how trust signals influence demand formation, where customer feedback reveals risk or friction before performance metrics move, and what changes when reviews and responses start informing real business decisions.
+In this Quickfire, Birdeye examines how trust signals influence demand formation, where customer feedback reveals risk before performance metrics move, and what changes when reviews and responses start informing real business decisions.

 Agentic AI is changing how customers research, compare, and buy.
-But the risk for retailers is not just that the journey is changing.
-It is that the customer relationship migrates to a generic AI tool in the process.
+The risk is not just a shifting journey.
+It is that the customer relationship moves to a generic AI layer in the process.

 A facilitated working session where retailers pressure-test real decisions with peers.
 Topics are curated to surface genuine tension between defensible opposing positions.
 The goal is clarity, not consensus.
 Retailers leave with better judgment, not answers.